 - you or your partner are working, you claim Universal Credit (UC) and you are earning at least £542 a month after tax

 - you or your partner have been in work continuously (either employed or self-employed) for 12 months and lose your job through no fault of their own.
 In this situation, there will be a 39 week ‘grace period’ when the cap won’t apply to your claim for benefits.

 How much will the reduction of benefit be?

 You can use Gov.uk’s online benefit cap calculator to get an estimate of how much your benefit might be reduced.

-Action to take if you are affected by the benefit cap
+What can you do if you are affected by the benefit cap?

 The total amount of benefit you receive, including Housing Benefit and Universal Credit, may reduce as a result of the benefit cap.
 This will happen automatically.